Soccer-Austria's Bundesliga to resume on June 2

+"We are proud and aware of the responsibility.
+There is no compromising health," he added.
+"The challenges remain, both organizational and financial.
+Matches without fans are an emergency plan and no future solution for football."
+The top-flight teams returned to training on April 20, with players divided into small groups.
+Full training is due to resume on May 15, and players will be tested before each match.

 To get through the fixture schedule by the first week of July, matches will be held every three days.
-The Austrian Football Federation's (OFB) cup final will see Red Bull Salzburg, the Bundesliga champions who are currently second in the league, face second division Austria Lustenau.
+There are still 10 rounds to play in the championship where the 12 teams have been split into two groups -- the championship group, consisting of teams who finished the regular season in the top six, and the relegation group, involving the bottom six teams.

+LASK Linz, aiming to win the title for only the second time and the first since 1965, lead the championship group by three points from titleholders Salzburg with Rapid Vienna a further four behind.
+St Poelten are bottom of the relegation group.
+Salzburg faces second division Austria Lustenau in the Cup final.

 - READ MORE ON: